davidchisnall/camtemplate/publications.markdown

 that is not of type book is counted as an article, currently).
 {% endcomment %}

+CADETS is a new project that has not yet produced any publications.

+{% comment %}
+Uncomment this section when the sentence above is no longer true!

 {% include contents.markdown %}

 {% capture articles %}{% bibliography --query @article, @inproceedings %}{% endcapture %}